level23/druid-client/README.md

 ## QueryBuilder: Filters

-With filters you can filter on certain values.
+With filters, you can filter on certain values.
 The following filters are available:

 #### `where()`